CAAPIM/gateway-developer-plugin/README.md

 }
 ```

-After this is added run `./gradlew build` in order to build a bundle and deployment package from a gateway solution located in `src/main/Gateway`.
+After this is added run `./gradlew build` in order to build a bundle and deployment package from a Gateway solution located in `src/main/Gateway`.
-The build will result in a deployment bundle and a deployment package in `build/gateway`.
+The build will create a deployment bundle and a deployment package in `build/gateway`.
 Run `gradle export` in order to export a gateway solution into `src/main/Gateway`.

 **[See more details on the usage of the plugin in the Wiki](https://github.com/ca-api-gateway/gateway-developer-plugin/wiki)**